 Yes, you can cook as many eggs as you can fit in a single layer in your Instant Pot.
 Just make sure there is enough room for the steam to circulate around each egg.

 Yes, you can easily modify this method to make soft-boiled eggs.
-Simply reduce the cooking time by a couple of minutes depending on how runny or firm you want your yolk.
+Reduce the cooking time by a couple of minutes depending on how runny or firm you want your yolk.

-It is advisable to discard the used ice bath water after each batch of eggs for food safety reasons.
-Fresh ice-cold water ensures proper cooling and helps separate shells easily.
+It is advisable to discard the used ice bath water after each batch of eggs for proper cooling.

 👩🏻🍳 More Instant Pot Recipes You'll Love